Rusnano: RUSNANO JSC

-By late 2018, over a 100 portfolio companies including 97 high-tech enterprises have been put into action in the real sector of Russian economy, leading to creation of approximately 39 000 jobs in various high-tech fields.
+By late 2018, over 100 portfolio companies including 97 high-tech enterprises have been put into action in the real sector of Russian economy, leading to creation of approximately 39 000 jobs in various high-tech fields.
 Moreover, RUSNANO's portfolio companies have contributed 132 billion rubles to Russian budget.
 These payments have already exceeded initial investments made by the Russian government to create the RUSNANO Group.

 RUSNANO portfolio companies invested 42,5 billion rubles into R&D. Over the years, around 6000 inventions, prototypes, IPs and trademarks were created by RUSNANO-funded companies.